Systematic Repentance: a structured approach to change

 • Create momentum in your life; keep you moving forward.

-One purpose for Passion Projects is to replace unwanted patterns and behaviors in your life.
+One purpose of Passion Projects is to replace unwanted patterns and behaviors in your life.
 This can include bad habits, addictions, or even personality traits you aren’t pleased with.
 For this to make sense it may be helpful to use a metaphor you may already be familiar with.
 Your mind, heart, and life are much like a garden.
 All of our gardens are in need of refinement.
-Unwanted habits, patterns, or addictions are like weeds or undesirable plant-life that is “cumbering the ground of our vineyards,” to misquote the Allegory of the Olive Tree from Jacob chapter 5 of the Book of Mormon.
+Unwanted habits, patterns, or addictions are like weeds or undesirable plants that are “cumbering the ground of our vineyards,” to misquote the Allegory of the Olive Tree from Jacob chapter 5 of the Book of Mormon.
 These unwanted plants must be forcibly removed from the garden.
 Spraying them with a weed-killer is not enough, you must dig around the plant and rip it out by the roots.
 But once the offending plant has been removed, it must be replaced.
 If you leave a hole in your soil and don't fill it with a plant of your choosing, the garden will fill it with a plant of its choosing.
 This is where Passion Projects become essential.
 Your Passion Project is the plant you have chosen to replace the weed.
 It will fill the hole in the soil and because you will care for and fertilize it, the new plant will receive even more nourishment than the original.

 Pattern 1: Glowing Stones